sahiltarlana/IMAGE_MCP_SERVER/README.md

      Perform Canny edge detection on https://ultralytics.com/images/bus.jpg with thresholds 50 and 150, and save the output.
      ```
      *Expected Response*: Returns a JSON dictionary with the edge-detected image and saved path.
+   - **Create Thumbnail**:
+     ```
+     Create a 128x128 thumbnail from https://ultralytics.com/images/bus.jpg and save it.
+     ```
+     *Expected Response*: Cursor’s AI triggers the `create_thumbnail` tool, returning the thumbnail data and saved path.

+   - **Apply Image Filter**:
+     ```
+     Apply a vintage filter with intensity 1.0 to https://ultralytics.com/images/bus.jpg and save it.
+     ```
+     *Expected Response*: Returns a JSON response with the filtered image and saved path.

+   - **Generate 3D Point Cloud**:
+     ```
+     Generate a 3D point cloud from https://ultralytics.com/images/bus.jpg and save it as a .ply file.
+     ```
+     *Expected Response*: Returns a JSON response with the point cloud data and saved .ply file path.

 5. **AI Assistance**:
    - Use Cursor's AI chat to generate new tools or optimize existing code.
 For example, prompt: